5 emerging trends shaping the future of B2B payments

-B2B payment systems are evolving as companies leverage new techniques and technologies like real-time payments, or RTP, and enterprise resource planning, or ERP, integrations to help reduce fraud, streamline processes and improve cash flow.
+B2B payment systems are evolving.
+Companies are leveraging new techniques and technologies like real-time payments, or RTP®, and enterprise resource planning, or ERP, integrations and AI automation to help reduce fraud, streamline processes and improve cash flow.

-It's important to level set on the challenges many companies are experiencing that impact their ability to modernize.
-During the webinar, Matt Ribbens, head of treasury product management at First Citizens, and Jennifer Lucas, EY Americas payment consulting leader, highlighted several common pain points impacting finance teams today.
+Matt Ribbens, Head of Treasury Product Management at First Citizens, and Jennifer Lucas, EY Americas Payment Consulting Leader, highlight several common pain points impacting finance teams today.

 1Smarter payment capabilities through payment modernization

-Smarter payment tools such as RTP, FedNow and virtual cards are available and increasingly adopted by businesses looking to drive efficiency and improve cash flow.
+Smarter payment tools such as RTP, FedNow® and virtual cards are available and increasingly leveraged by businesses looking to drive efficiency and improve cash flow.

 The benefits of smarter payments and payment modernization go beyond speed.
-The information and certainty they provide can add value.
-Lucas notes that while faster payments can raise concerns about parting with cash quickly, the real value lies in the ability to track, verify and reconcile transactions in real time.
-Virtual cards can help program spending limits, restrict usage to specific days and manage transaction amounts.
-That helps create a lot of controls that can improve costs and help with security and fraud prevention.
+They also bring real-time visibility, tighter reconciliation and improved fraud controls to the B2B payments process.
+As Lucas explains, while faster payments can raise concerns about parting with cash quickly, the real value lies in the ability to track, verify and reconcile transactions in real time.

 These capabilities give finance teams more oversight while reducing errors, increasing speed and providing transparency across the payment process.